Office Location: 3600 Wilshire, Ste. 1136, Los Angeles, CA 90010

 If you’ve read this far down the page, it probably means you (or someone close to you) have had a motorcycle accident and you need to figure out what to do next.
 Here’s what we usually tell people in your position:

 - First, make sure you’re seeing a doctor and getting the care you need.
 Nothing is more important than protecting your health.
-Don’t try to make decisions while you’re out of your mind on pain meds or still waiting to hear from a doctor about a plan for recovery.
-In other words, get your health stabilized and clear in your head first.
+Don’t try to make big decisions while you’re hazy on pain meds or still waiting to hear from a doctor about a plan for recovery.
+In other words, prioritize and stabilize your health after an accident of any kind.

 - Second, DON’T GET TAKEN FOR A RIDE BY AN INSURANCE COMPANY.
-When someone else’s negligence or recklessness causes your injury in a bike wreck, it’s a good bet an insurance company will try to get you to “go away” by offering you a quick settlement payment cash.
+When someone else’s negligence or recklessness hurts you in a bike wreck, you can bet the insurance company will try to get you to “go away” by offering you a quick settlement payment in cash.
 DON’T FALL FOR IT, and DON’T SIGN ANYTHING.
 Insurance companies offer quick money when they know they’re on the hook for their policyholder’s legal liability.
 Let a lawyer handle the negotiations with the insurance company.

-- Third, CALL STEWART J. GUSS, INJURY ACCIDENT LAWYERS at 800-898-4877 or contact us online.
-We fight injured motorcyclists and their families.
+- Third, CALL STEWART J. GUSS, INJURY ACCIDENT LAWYERS at 866-980-3955 or contact us online.
+We fight aggressively for injured motorcyclists and their families.
 We make sure insurance companies pay attention to our clients’ needs.
 We.
 Get.
 Results.
-An initial consultation with our team doesn’t cost you a dime, and we take most cases on a contingent fee, which means we don’t get paid unless and until you do.
+An initial consultation with our team won’t cost you a dime, and we take most cases on a contingent fee, which means we don’t get paid unless and until you do!

 - The sooner you contact us, the better.
-The clock has already started ticking on your deadline to take legal action to obtain compensation for your injuries or the loss of your loved one.
-The more time you give your lawyer to investigate your accident, identify parties with potential legal liability to you, talk to experts, and negotiate with insurance companies, the better your odds of recovering MAXIMUM compensation and getting your life back on track and, hopefully, your bike back on the road.
+The clock has already started ticking on your deadline to take legal action.
+The more time you give your lawyer to investigate your accident, identify parties with potential legal liability to you, talk to experts, and negotiate with insurance companies, the better your odds are of recovering MAXIMUM compensation, getting your life back on track and, hopefully, getting your bike back on the road.